TeamNAM/Breezy/README.md

 - User can navigate between Today, Map and Trip screens with a tab menu.

 ### Optional
-- (Stretch) User can share weather conditions with others
+- User can share weather conditions with others
-- (Stretch) User can change the settings on if and when they get the push notification
+- User can change the settings on if and when they get the push notification
-- (Stretch) User can share trip weather conditions with others.
+- User can share trip weather conditions with others.
+- Fetch the user's frequent locations from the phone
+- Fetch trips from the phone's calendar events

+### Bonus
-- (Stretch Stretch) Once the user gets to a location and stays there for a while, we send them a push notification asking them to describe the weather at that location
+- Once the user gets to a location and stays there for a while, we send them a push notification asking them to describe the weather at that location.
   - We then display that information on the map, or send as a push to others using the app.